simdjson/simdjson/README.md

 - A recent C++ compiler (e.g., GNU GCC or LLVM CLANG), we assume C++17
 - Bash (for benchmark scripts) and other common utilities (optional)

+## License

+This code is made available under the Apache License 2.0.

 ## Code example

 ```C